Sphyrna-029/Solar-Weather-Station/README.md

 # Tiny API

-Implemented a read only api in flask and apache wsgi.
+Implemented a small api in flask and apache wsgi.
 Goals are to allow multiple weather stations to communicate with one server allowing station monitoring, lightning triangulation, and weather modeling.

 **Live Demo:** <br />
 http://api.zerogravityantfarm.com/multidata <br />